-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.

-Drainage
+A precautionary check is always recommended prior to purchase.
+No tests were carried out by this firm.

-Repair category 1

-Notes A precautionary check of the drainage system is always recommended prior to purchase.
+Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
+A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.